1cbyc/1cbyc/README.md

 > **Full Stack Developer & Security Researcher** with 11+ years of experience building web applications, smart contracts, and security tools.

-I'm a spontaneous developer who started with WordPress in 2014 and evolved into a full-stack developer with expertise in blockchain, security, and passing familiarity with AI/ML.
-I've successfully delivered about **120 freelance projects** and managed **90 projects** as lead developer at Nsisong Labs.
+I'm a spontaneous developer who started with WordPress in 2014 and evolved into a full-stack developer with experience in blockchain, security, and passing familiarity with AI/ML.
+I've successfully delivered about **120 freelance projects** and managed projects as lead developer at Nsisong Labs.

 ### 🎯 What I Do
 - **Full Stack Development** - I've worked on some web applications with Vue, Node.js, Laravel